Unlawful Transfer of Certain Weapons

 (A) required by state or federal law for the purchase, sale, or other transfer of a firearm; and

-(B) submitted to a licensed firearms dealer, as defined by 18 U.S.C.
+(B) submitted to a firearms dealer licensed under 18 U.S.C.
 Section 923.

 What if the parents consented to the sale?

-The statute says that if you prove to a jury that the parents consented to the sale of the weapon to the child, then you can avoid a conviction under (a)(2) if you received written consent from the parent.[4]
+The statute provides that if you prove to a jury that the parents consented to the sale of the weapon to the child, then you can avoid a conviction under (a)(2) if you received written consent from the parent.[4]

 Arrested or Charged With a Crime?